-Rotorworks full time courses start every September and February/March (Spring Breakup).
+Rotorworks full time courses start every September and February/March but we are flexible with start dates.
 A number of our students work the winter and come in for the spring course when their work is slow or shut down as the frost comes out of the ground in the bush.
 Rotorworks instructors do work operationally on a part time basis for other companies during the summer months but the school is open year round for instruction.

 The full time course will take 4 – 5 months and the part time course is usually completed within a year depending on scheduling.

 Rotorworks does annual training for commercial companies and this is busiest in the late winter and spring.
 Rotorworks instructors will occasionally be needed for short periods of time to work with these long term clients.
 Our students will be meeting some of these operational pilots as they work with Rotorworks.
 These clients have hired our graduates in the past.

 Rotorworks promotes our graduates to the helicopter companies in Alberta and Western Canada for employment and have a very good success rate in getting people into the helicopter industry.
 A number of our graduates are employed by companies in Western Canada.

 Accommodations: Whitecourt has many rental options available to students.
 From renting a single room to apartments or renting an entire house.
 Many are advertised on Kijiji, facebook groups or townpost.ca.
 If you require accommodation in Whitecourt let us know, we have a few locations in town that rent to us on a regular basis.